Tahereh Eybod

-Many academic thesis and reviews have been written on Eybod's works especially about features of her young adults novel's Liasandmaris Fairies: `The analysis of archetypes in literary texts is actually removing the apparent layer of each text so as to reach the deep structure and the second and invisible layer of that work.
+Many academic theses and reviews have been written on Eybod's works, especially about features of her young adults novel Liasandmaris Fairies: 'The analysis of archetypes in literary texts is actually removing the apparent layer of each text so as to reach the deep structure and the second and invisible layer of that work.
 Affected by her unconsciousness, Tahereh Eybod has consciously and evidently applied the archetypical symbols in the Fairies of Liasendmaris.
 That is why the novel has not been artificial.